Learn in TCC’s state-of-the-art facilities and on the job

 The Associate of Applied Science in Respiratory Therapy prepares students to take the examinations to become a registered respiratory therapist.

-Admission to the respiratory therapy program is selective and requires a separate application in addition to general admission to the college.
+Admission to the respiratory therapy program is selective and requires a separate Health Professions Application in addition to general admission to the college.

-To qualify for this competitive program, you will need to complete and submit your application by January 15 for summer admission.
+To qualify for this competitive program, you will need to complete and submit your application by May 15 for fall admission.

-Applicants must also attend a mandatory information session, which is held the third Thursday of each month (except December) at 3 p.m. at the Regional Health Professions Center on the Virginia Beach Campus.
+Applicants must also attend a mandatory open house session, which is held on the third Thursday of each month (except December) at 3 p.m. at the Regional Health Professions Center on the Virginia Beach Campus, room MN206.
+Topics presented include general information, admissions process, benchmark courses, selection process, curriculum, hands-on learning in clinical settings, provisional acceptance requirements and more.
+Faculty and staff will be available during Open House to answer your questions.
+You do not need a reservation to attend.

 To prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skill), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists (RRTs).

-CoARC assesses programmatic outcomes using performance indicators that reflect the extent to which the goals of the program are achieved and by which program effectiveness is documented.
+CoARC accredits respiratory therapy education programs in the United States.
+To achieve this end, it utilizes an ‘outcomes based’ process.
+Programmatic outcomes are performance indicators that reflect the extent to which the educational goals of the program are achieved and by which program effectiveness is documented

 Programmatic outcomes data reported on the CoARC website include: